reedspool/concrete-runtime/README.md

     3 2 < _
     "true" 5 4 ? _

     // Any kind of whitespace will do
     3 2 +        _
     3 2 +   \t\n     _

     // Sequences of ops
     0 1 + _ 1 + _ 1 + _ 1 + _ 1 + _ 1 + _
     0 1 + 1 1 + 2 1 + 3 1 + 4 1 + 5 1 + 6

     3 4 + 7 5 > "Greater Than" bigger smaller ? bigger

-    // Fibs
-    0#A 1#B + _#C . "," . _ .
+    // Fibonacci sequences (@A contains the @Ith Fibonacci) 0#A 1#B + _#C . "," . _ .
       @B @A move
       @C @B move
       0#I 1 + _#J 20 > _ 6 0 ? _ jump
       @J @I move @A jump

-    // While loop
+    // Halting While-loop
     5#A 1 + 6#B 5 > "Greater Than" 6 0 ?
 6 jump @B @A move @A jump

     // Names